JRHaven/Python-Projects/README.md

 Build basic house.py:
 A script for Minecraft Pi Edition that builds a house depending on how high you want it to go.

+clear.py:
+A script that contains a library that clears the terminal screen based on what platform you are running